The latest edition of the International Valuation Standards (IVS) marks an important milestone towards harmonising valuation practice worldwide.

 The latest version of the Standards bring greater depth to the IVS, as recommended by member organisation, including the major accountancy firms and Valuation Professional Organisations.

-Sir David Tweedie, Chairman of IVSC, said: “IVS represents the latest in IVSC’s continuing commitment to developing high-quality valuation standards.
+Sir David Tweedie, Chairman of IVSC: “IVS represents the latest in IVSC’s continuing commitment to developing high-quality valuation standards.
 The valuation of assets, both tangible and intangible, plays an essential role in financial and real estate markets – and therefore the global economy.
-IVS will be instrumental in improving valuation practice and will bring greater efficiency to capital markets.”
+IVS will be instrumental in improving valuation practice and will bring greater efficiency and confidence to capital markets.”

-Nick Talbot, CEO of IVSC said: “We are very thankful to our many member organisations and other stakeholders for their input to improve the Standards.
+Nick Talbot, CEO of IVSC: “We are very thankful to our many member and sponsor organisations and other stakeholders for their input to improve the Standards.
 This input has ensured IVS is fit for purpose and that its adoption will boost the transparency of, and confidence in, valuations for the benefit of business and the public.
 IVS has been designed with the specific aim of allowing continued, targeted improvements to the standards from the new expanded Standards Board we are putting in place.”

 IVS for our members and sponsors: